 Are you looking to try something new this year?
 Say, changing careers or working on a new project to serve a higher purpose?
 If you want to achieve both, a career in health is the way to go and there's no better time to start exploring it than today.

-And because we don’t want you to lose your momentum, we have prepared three popular natural therapies for you to try:
+And because we don't want you to lose your momentum, we have prepared seven popular natural therapies for you to try:

-If you have a penchant for healthy food and an understanding of how diet can impact our health and wellbeing, not to mention our ability to heal, a nutrition course may be what you're looking for.
+If you have a penchant for healthy food and nutritional supplements and an understanding of how diet can impact our health and wellbeing, not to mention our ability to heal, a nutrition course may be what you're looking for.

 Unlike traditional education, this course allows you to learn at your own pace.
 You can start with a short course to get a feel of this area of study, or dive straight into a diploma course.